rkulagowski/httpx/docs/advanced.md

-As mentioned in the [quickstart](/quickstart#sending-multipart-file-uploads) multipart file encoding is available by passing a dictionary with the name of the payloads as keys and either tuple of elements or a file-like object or a string as values.
+As mentioned in the [quickstart](/quickstart#sending-multipart-file-uploads) multipart file encoding is available by passing a dictionary with the name of the payloads as keys and either a tuple of elements or a file-like object or a string as values.

 ```python
 >>> files = {'upload-file': ('report.xls', open('report.xls', 'rb'), 'application/vnd.ms-excel')}